As a Russian who has lived in Moscow for many years, I have finally decided to write a blog post about it, incredible! 🙂

 How safe is Moscow?

-While racism might be an issue in some of the cities in Russia (I still would not say it is the case for any of the 11 cities participating in the World Cup), it is definitely not in Moscow.
+While racism might be an issue in some of the cities in Russia, it is definitely not in Moscow.
 Long gone are the days when seeing a black person on the street was unusual.

 If you are a member of the LGBT community, it is advisable to be careful with public displays of affection.